paircolumbus/make-pairs/README.md

 by Vasanth Pappu & Jay Bobo
 paircolumbus.org

+####Goal:
+To develop an automated solution to pairing meetup attendees of varying experience.

 ####Instructions:
 * Must use Rails 5
 * Must use a testing framework (ie. Minitest, RSpec, Cucumber)